ivmai/bdwgc/README.md

 Below we focus on the collector build using classic makefile.
 For the Makefile.direct-based process, typing `make check` instead of `make` will automatically build the collector and then run `setjmp_test` and `gctest`.
-`Setjmp_test` will give you information about configuring the collector, which is useful primarily if you have a machine that's not already supported.
-Gctest is a somewhat superficial test of collector functionality.
-Failure is indicated by a core dump or a message to the effect that the collector is broken.
-Gctest takes about a second to two to run on reasonable 2007 vintage desktops.
+`setjmp_test` will give you information about configuring the collector, which is useful primarily if you have a machine that's not already supported.  gctest is a somewhat superficial test of collector functionality.
+Failure is indicated by a core dump or a message to the effect that the collector is broken.  gctest takes about a second to two to run on reasonable 2007 vintage desktops.
 It may use up to about 30 MB of memory.
 (The multi-threaded version will use more.
 64-bit versions may use more.) `make check` will also, as its last step,